jonathanconway/testmatic/README.md

 A Testmatic project consists of a `.testmatic` folder in your current working directory, containing sub-folders for `tests`, `tags` and `runs`.

-You can generate the folders by this command:
+You can generate the folders using the `init` command:

 ```bash
 testmatic init